Substances affecting the climate Uses of sulphur hexafluoride (SF6) and current results

 Loading...

 The odourless, non-flammable and highly inert gas is used in a variety of applications.
-The gas is widely and mainly used in the production area of the electrical industry/apparatus engineering.
+The gas is widely and mainly used in the production area of the electrical industry and apparatus engineering.

-Roughly 9.2 million tonnes of CO2 equivalent, or 55.04% of the total quantity, were sold to that economic branch.
-This was a decrease of 15.4% compared with a year earlier.
+Roughly 11.5 million tonnes of CO2 equivalent were sold to this industry.
+These accounted for 60.2% of the total quantity sold.
+This was an increase of 25.8% compared with a year earlier.
 In the electrical industry/apparatus engineering, the gas is mainly injected as an insulator into closed systems, from where a substantial part of the gas can be recovered at the end of the product's lifetime or use.
 Afterwards, the gas is recycled or destroyed so that this application generates only low emissions.

-A significant increase was observed for energy suppliers.
-Approximately 1.5 million tonnes of CO2 equivalent of SF6 were sold to this economic branch, that is 1,721% more than a year earlier.
+A renewed increase was observed for energy suppliers.
+Approximately 2.5 million tonnes of CO2 equivalent of SF6 were sold to this economic branch, that is 71.6% more than a year earlier.
 Here, the substance is for instance used in wind turbines.

 More information can be found in the Tables section.